popphp/pop-bootstrap/README.md

 Pop Skeleton 2
 ==============

-Alternate Skeleton Application for the Pop Web Application Framework
+Alternate Skeleton Application for the Pop Web Application Framework, using Bootstrap and Font Awesome